 - Mona Abe, Urawa Akenohoshi Girls’ Senior High School, Saitama Prefecture; “Eliminating Labor Exploitation: Taking an Individual Approach to Ethical Fashion”

 - Nahoko Okamoto, Kikuzato High School, Aichi Prefecture; “LGBTQ+ Inclusivity”

 Following each presentation, each honoree fielded questions from an audience of teachers, fellow Stanford e-Entrepreneurship Japan students, and members of the SPICE/Stanford community.
 While listening to their presentations and the Q&A period, Hagiwara noted, “It became clear to me why these four students were chosen as the honorees by their instructors.
 Stanford e-Entrepreneurship Japan has the objective of empowering students with creative thinking and problem-solving skills with a focus on social innovation to solve global issues.
 This certainly came through each presentation during the ceremony.”

 Instructor Maiko Tamagawa Bacha stated the following about the summer 2021 course.
 “Throughout the course, the students learned to work together to build a solution for a problem, and I hope that this experience helped them realize that the more different ideas and perspectives they bring in, the more innovative they can be in problem-solving.
 Both Yamato and Scott not only demonstrated innovation but also excellent leadership in fostering teamwork and collaboration.”

 The fall 2021 course was generously supported by Noriko & Norman Chen and Andrew & Mako Ogawa.
-The summer 2021 course was generously supported by the Water Dragon Foundation.
+The spring 2022 course was generously supported by the Water Dragon Foundation.
 Bryant, Bacha, and Hagiwara are grateful to Mitsuhito Ikeda, a senior at International Christian University, who contributed his time to both the fall and spring courses.